jordan7186/jordan7186.github.io/_pages/about.md

 - Explainable healthcare
 - Recommendation systems

+...which are published in conferences like AAAI, IJCAI, SIGIR, LoG, and journals like PAMI, PlosOne, and so on.

+I am always open to new ideas and collaborations, so feel free to reach out to me!
-Here is my formal <a href="https://drive.google.com/file/d/1UhefwaijAm7FC312RY2UYLxnRH0jNrqY/view?usp=sharing">CV</a>!
+Here is my formal <a href="https://drive.google.com/file/d/1UhefwaijAm7FC312RY2UYLxnRH0jNrqY/view?usp=sharing">CV</a> :)
+And I also have a <a href="https://yongminshin.simple.ink/">personal blog</a>.
+Check it out!